- What are the most essential rules to follow when adding planters and plants to any area?

-There are certain universal principles of design you should take into account when considering containers for your decor.
+There are certain universal principles of interior landscaping and design you should take into account when considering containers for your decor.
 To make the task easier for you, we’ve asked professional designers some of the most important questions in the planter business – so just read these unique tips and find out how to arrange potted plants like a pro!

 Harmony and unity

 Regardless of the style of planter arrangement you intend to develop for a given area, a good starting point is to use the principles of harmony and unity in order to achieve a balanced design scheme.
 Through repetition, proximity and alignment, any landscaper, interiorscaper, decorator or amateur can create symmetrical or asymmetrical designs that are harmonious conceptually as well as visually.
 In other words, the unity and harmony principles of design are the keys to developing a well-balanced, complete look that simply makes sense.

 Of course, there’s much more to design with planters than two things only, but let’s give it over to our expert designers.
 For starters, an all-too-obvious but crucial reminder here – potted plants and their needs!

 Most essentially the planters and plants should complement the overall feel of the space and allow for humans to enjoy the greenery.
 All design rules can be broken but planters should ideally be situated within the space that allows for the chosen plants to survive.Janelle Meyer, Texas Tropical Plants